 Braided rope will give your project a unique look, while also being very sturdy.
 With this rope you won't want to plan to use it to make an unraveled fringe.
 I prefer it for more minimalist designs.

 A good pair of sharp scissors can be so handy for all macrame projects.
-I tried to use the same scissors I do for crochet and they just didn’t work well.
+I tried to use the same scissors I do for crochet and they just didn't work well.
 They keep needing to be sharpened and were way to small for cutting a nice straight line of fringe.
 I recently bought these Fiskers Scissors and they are amazing!
-I love that they are at a different angle, it really helps for cutting the fringe on the table.
+They are so very sharp and give a perfect cut!

 Branch or Hoop